lacework/terraform-provider-lacework/website/docs/r/query.html.markdown

 }
 ```

-Query CloutTrail events and filter only S3 buckets with ACL 'public-read', 'public-read-write' or 'authenticated-read'.
+Query CloudTrail events and filter only S3 buckets with ACL 'public-read', 'public-read-write' or 'authenticated-read'.

 ```hcl
 resource "lacework_query" "example" {